Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Introduction

 \subsubsection{Higher dimensions}

-The gauge theories we discuss can be also lifted to five dimensional theories compactified on a circle $\BS^{1}_{\la \beta \ra}$ of circumference $\beta$, or even to the six dimensional theories, compactified on a two-torus, of the area $\beta^2$.
-In the limit $\beta \to 0$ one recovers the original four dimensional theory.
-In the five dimensional case the polynomials $T_i(x)$ in Eq. (\ref{eq:camcurv}) are replaced by Laurent polynomials in $e^{\ii \beta x}$, while in the six dimensional case the functions $T_i(x)$ become elliptic.
+The gauge theories we discuss can be also lifted to five-dimensional theories compactified on a~circle~$\BS^{1}_{\la \beta \ra}$ of circumference $\beta$, or even to the six-dimensional theories, compactified on a two-torus, of the area $\beta^2$.
+In the limit $\beta \to 0$ one recovers the original four-dimensional theory.
+In the five-dimensional case the polynomials $T_i(x)$ in equation~(\ref{eq:camcurv}) are replaced by Laurent polynomials in~${\rm e}^{\ii \beta x}$, while in the six-dimensional case the functions $T_i(x)$ become elliptic.